PapersOfMathieuNls/phd-thesis/07_clever.md

 ### Building a Database of Code Blocks of Defect-Commits and Fix-Commits {#sec:offline}

 In order to build of database of code blocks of defect-commits and fix-commits we use the same technic as for BIANCA.
-First, we listen to issue closing-events and extract the blocks of code belonging to incrimated commits (i.e. commit known to have introduced a bug) using our refined version of TXL and NICAD.
+First, we listen to issue closing-events and extract the blocks of code belonging to incrimated commits (i.e. commit known to have introduced a bug) using our refined versions of TXL and NICAD.

 ### Building a Metric-Based Model {#sec:metric-based}